colorfield/longboardplanet/README.md

-# longboardplanet
+# Longboard Planet

-Vue.js web app for
+Find the best longboard spots and events in Brussels.
+Vue.js frontend based on a [Prismic](https://prismic.io/) backend.